-I. When deciding the outcome of a bout by vote (HANTEI) at the end of an inconclusive bout, the Referee will move to the match area perimeter and call "HANTEI", followed by a twotone blast of the whistle.
+- I. When deciding the outcome of a bout by vote (HANTEI) at the end of an inconclusive bout, the Referee will move to the match area perimeter and call "HANTEI", followed by a two-tone blast of the whistle.
 The Judges will indicate their opinions by means of their flags and the Referee will at the same time signal his vote by hand signal.
-The Referee will then give a short blast on his whistle, return to his original position and announce the decision and will then indicate the winner in the normal way.
+The Referee will then give a short blast on his whistle, return to his original position and announce the decision and will then indicate the winner in the normal way. - II.
+By 'first unopposed score advantage' (SENSHU) is understood that one contestant has achieved the first instance of scoring on the opponent without having the opponent also score before the signal.
+In instances where both contestants score before the signal, no 'first unopposed score advantage' is awarded and both contestants retain the possibility of SENSHU later in the bout.